DataDog/documentation/content/en/getting_started/cloud_security_management/_index.md

 3. Check out the [CSM homepage][13] to get an overview of your organization's risks and threats.
 4. Review [500+ out-of-the-box CWS and CSPM detection rules][14].
 5. Explore [security signals][15] and review [CSPM findings][16].
-6. Set up [notification rules][17] and receive alerts via Slack, Jira, email, and more.
+6. Set up [notification rules][17] and receive alerts using Slack, Jira, email, and more.

 ## Phase 2: Customization